1. Get started

 Constraint

-Requirement that should be met in the final timetable, e.g. gaps should be forbidden for all classes
+A requirement that should be met in the final timetable, e.g. gaps forbidden for all classes

 Time constraint

-Specifying whether a particular school resource or activity is forbidden, unwanted or mandatory in a certain period
+Specifying whether a school resource or activity is forbidden, unwanted or mandatory in a certain period

 Manual timetabling